RaselMahmud7/Hoursly_2.0/README.md

 # Hoursly - Time Tracking Web Application

-A modern, responsive time tracking web application built with HTML, Tailwind CSS, JavaScript, and Node.js with SQLite database.
+A modern, responsive time tracking web application that stores each user's data in their own Google Sheet.
+Built with HTML, Tailwind CSS, JavaScript, and Google Sheets API - no backend server required!

 ## Features